 Millennials are unlike any patient group that preceded them.
-They are the first post-digital generation; they grew up surrounded by computers, cell phones and other technology designed around their needs.
+They are the first post-digital generation; they grew up surrounded by computers, cell phones, and other technology designed around their needs.
 Be sure your practice has a modern website.
 Include an online appointment system with an option for text message confirmations and reminders.
 Busy millennials will value the convenience of reaching their dental office.

 2. Fit into millennials’ busy schedules.

 Consider offering evening appointments one or two days a week, or even limited weekend hours.
 While not a new concept, it is also not a common occurrence in dental practices.
-Medical appointments can be tough to squeeze into the packed schedules of millennials, who sometimes struggle to maintain work-life balance.
+Medical appointments can be tough to squeeze into the packed schedules of millennials, who sometimes struggle to maintain a work-life balance.
 Your office’s flexibility will be highly appreciated.

 3. Respond to concerns quickly.

 Millennials were born into a world of instant gratification.
-Spread the word that you and your staff are easy to reach, whether by phone, email, social media or even text message, and make it clear that your office will answer questions quickly—in 24 hours or sooner, for urgent issues.
+Spread the word that you and your staff are easy to reach, whether by phone, email, social media, or even text message, and make it clear that your office will answer questions quickly—in 24 hours or sooner, for urgent issues.